What Are The Current Green Card Photo Requirements in 2026?

 • »

-What Are the USCIS Green Card Photo Specifications in 2026?
+What Are the USCIS Green Card Photo Requirements in 2026?

 USCIS requires a colour photo taken within the last six months that meets precise size, format, background, and composition standards.
-Every specification is mandatory.
-Partial compliance does not satisfy the requirement.
+Use the Department of State photo examples page to compare your photo against accepted and rejected samples before you print anything.

 The table below summarises the current USCIS green card photo specifications for 2026.